teamforage/forage-ios-sdk/README.md

 #### Check the balance of an EBT card

+> **FNS requirements for balance inquiries**
+>
+> FNS prohibits balance inquiries on sites and apps that offer guest checkout.
+Do not use this endpoint if your customers can opt for guest checkout.
+>
+> If guest checkout is not an option, then it's up to you whether or not to add a balance inquiry feature.
+No FNS regulations apply.

 Call `ForageSDK.shared.checkBalance` to retrieve the balance of a customer’s EBT card.

 ```swift